-Here we will discuss all of the possible reasons why your dog may contract lipoma, or the factors that could possibly lead to it.
+Here we will discuss all of the possible reasons why your dog may contract lipoma or the factors that could possibly lead to it.
 This will give you a better understanding of the overall situation that your dog is in, and will help reduce the chances of this happening again.

-Various studies show that veterinarians treat nearly 1.7 million dogs with lipoma every year, which is only in case of dogs.
-This number is only for lipomas, and does not count all of the other lumps and bumps that your dog may contract.
+Various studies show that veterinarians treat nearly 1.7 million dogs with lipoma every year, which is only in the case of dogs.
+This number is only for lipomas and does not count all of the other lumps and bumps that your dog may contract.
 As your dog tends to get older, they will develop more lipomas.

 While a healthy body tends to rid itself of any potential threats and toxins through various processes, sometimes the body tends to rid itself of toxins through the skin.
 Normally the body rids toxins through organs, such as the kidneys, liver, and intestines, but when the body is not able to rid toxins from the usual organs, it will try to release these toxins through the skin.

 Lipomas are the result of your body trying to relieve itself of toxins, but it cannot do so through regular channels.
-Regardless of the cause of a lipoma, the most basic reason why this happens to them is because their organs are not functioning optimally.
+Regardless of the cause of a lipoma, the most basic reason why this happens to them is that their organs are not functioning optimally.

 With this in mind, here are a few of the most famous reasons why you dog may have a lipoma.

 To say that the environment that your dog lives in is important would be an understatement.
 It is very possible that your dog might have been subject to an allergic or toxic environment, and it led to them develop a lipoma.

 Toxins like insecticides and pesticides are incredibly dangerous for your dog, yet they are very common in all neighborhoods.
 If you happen to use insecticides in your home, be sure to keep your dog away from the infected locations.